 A significant volume of this market is managed via online shopping, which is still increasing from 15% per year.
 From this online shopping, some studies estimate that 20% of these shoes are returned due to sizing issues.

-It is for this reason that Zoles focus on customization of their insoles and shoes.
+It is for this reason that Zoles focus on customization of its insoles and shoes.
 Its main challenge lies in the production, because customization can’t be done with mass production machinery.
 In addition, it would be very expensive to create individual molds for each pair.

-3D printing for customization
+3D printed insoles for customization

 To overcome this obstacle, Zoles create 3D models of customized insoles with their own foot analysis and insole design software.
 The next natural step was printing the models for a physical product.